zauceee/Kode-WEBSERVER/README.md

 # Kode-WEBSERVER -- v1.1 -- 2024-01-09

-Webserver completely written in Rust, and it also my first project ever made with Rust ;)
+Webserver completely written in Rust, and it also my first project ever made with Rust ;) (thus why the code is really messy, dont judge me 🥲) It can:

-It can:

 ## Fetch html files to stream of a directory